 In this article, we’ll guide you through the basics of choosing motorcycle insurance in Singapore.
 Let’s start with the basic three types, and move on to optional benefits.

-Three common types of motorcycle insurance in Singapore
+Three common types of motorcycle insurance/ cover in Singapore

 Third Party Only